A great staff is what any program is built upon. This is your chance to be a part of an exciting, growing program in an incredible location!

 Working in the Outdoor Education program has been the most rewarding and fun 'job' I have ever had.
 Working with a group of energetic, funny, and passionate people ensures that no day is ever dull or boring.
 Unique, exciting and challenging are a few of the phrases I would use to describe my time at Hayo-Went-Ha.
 A job like no other; in a place like no other. –Kevin MacNeill, Scotland, 6th season

-Immediate Job Openings!
-YMCA Hayo-Went-Ha Camps currently has a few more E3 Naturalist positions available for the spring season.
-Positions will run from now through June 8th, with a possible summer/fall extension.
+FALL E3 Naturalist Job Openings YMCA Hayo-Went-Ha Camps is currently accepting applications for the fall season.
+Positions will run from late August to mid-November, with a possible winter extension.

 Director of Outdoor Education and Retreats

 Central Lake, MI 49622